 From Shinjuku train station, you can navigate your way to Lumine shopping malls, Takashimaya, Isetan, Muji, Kabuki-cho (for Don Quijote), etc etc. All within walking distance from Sunroute Plaza Shinjuku Hotel!

 Tokyo is a city that is short of space.
 This, in turn, affects hotel room sizes (and/or public washroom sizes, etc) in Tokyo.
-Sunroute Plaza Hotel is a refreshing change from my previous hotel stays in Shinjuku, because it’s not so cramped to induce claustrophobia.
+Sunroute Plaza Shinjuku Hotel is a refreshing change from my previous hotel stays in Shinjuku, because it’s not so cramped to induce claustrophobia.
 They even have space for a good-sized bathtub in the room!
 In one of the hotels (ps: it was a Hyatt) I stayed at before, the bathroom standing space was so tight, there was only space to stand and rotate your body to change clothes, hang them up, use the toilet etc. Not at Sunroute Plaza Shinjuku Hotel.